winterfive/design-patterns/decorator/README.md

 Decorators are the same type of the components they decorate.

-You can wrap a concrete coponent with many decorators.
+You can wrap a concrete component with many decorators.